 The optimization framework for this paper was implemented in MATLAB.
 The solutions were computed on a laptop computer running a 32 bit Ubuntu 12.04 operating system with a 2.53 GHz Intel Core2 Duo processor and 4GB of RAM.
+To solve TSP instances, we used the LKH solver [17], which is a heuristic that quickly produces high-quality, but in general suboptimal solutions.
+To solve GTSP instances, we reduced the problem to a TSP using the Noon-Bean transformation, and then called LKH on the TSP instance.

-Figure 10, presents HDP solutions on a sample problem instance with 30 delivery points and a gridded environment with 100 street vertices in an environment of arbitrary size $r{\rm env}$ .
-The key simulation parameters are $c_t$ , $c_q$ , $c{tq}$ and $r_q$ , the operating range of the quadrotor, defined as a percentage of $r{\rm env}$ , which dictates the size of $W{d_i}$ for each delivery point $d_i$ and consequently, the size of the GTSP.
-For these results, we set $c_q$ to be the Euclidean distance between vertices and $c_t(e) = c{tq}(e) = 3c_q(e)$ for all edges e.
+Figure 10 presents HDP solutions on a sample problem instance with 30 delivery points and a gridded environment with 100 street vertices in an environment of arbitrary size r{env} .
+The key simulation parameters are c_t , c_q , c{tq} and r_q , the operating range of the quadrotor, defined as a percentage of r{env} , which dictates the size of W{d_i} for each delivery point d_i and consequently, the size of the GTSP.
+For these results, we set c_q to be the Euclidean distance between vertices and $c_t(e) = c{tq}(e) = 3c_q(e)$ for all edges e.